BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 Scripts to perform the postprocessing of sensitivity analysis results obtained with **DAKOTA** and **MAMMA**.
 This repository provides tools to:
 - Extract and organize raw simulation outputs into `csv` files.
+- Classify the eruptions in 3 regimes (or styles):
+  * Explosive
+  * (Not explosive) Effusive
+  * (Not Explosive) Fountaining
 - Generate correlation plots between input parameters and response functions.
 - Generate plot Sobol indices for variance-based sensitivity analysis.
-- (Planned) Extend functionality to frequency plots and other postprocessing tasks.
+- Generate frequency plot as histograms for any variable.
+- Generate frequency plot for any variable to compare behavior of different eruptive styles.

 ## 📑 Table of Contents